theradest1/Universal-Multiplayer-2/Docs.md

 <br></br>
 ## Network Object (UM2_Object):
+A way to sync the position and rotation of an object.

 - ### prefab
   - what is created for the other clients
   - put the prefab in assets -> UM2 -> resources